vkmithun05/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 - The on-prem data backend is MongoDB; also running on a separate cluster of Linux servers.

+- There is relational data stored in PostgreSQL running on Linux servers.

 Customers are considered "tenants", and each tenant is treated as a unique deployment whereby the following happens:

-- Each tenant has a database in the MongoDB cluster with its own collections.
+- Each tenant has a database in the MongoDB cluster with its own collections, and a database in PostgreSQL.

 - A copy of the most recent functional conference code base is taken and configured to point at the tenant database.

-  - This includes a web site code base and an administrative site code base for entering conference content such as speakers, sessions, workshops, and sponsors.
+  - This includes a web site code base and an administrative site code base for entering conference content such as speakers, sessions, workshops, sponsors, and session feedback from attendees.

 - Modifications to support the customer's styles, graphics, layout, and other custom requests are applied.